SamCs404/yolo-chatbot-platform/README.md

-# YOLO (Chose the name because just wanted to make things similar with Yellow AI.)
+# YOLO (Chose the name because just wanted to make things similar with Yellow AI 😊.)

 YOLO is a minimal chatbot platform where users can create AI agents with custom prompts and chat with them.